Becoming a father will change your life. You already know that, right?

 Do you know what pain relief is given during childbirth?
 Do you know what is normal?
 How long does labor last?
 What are the warning signs to look out for?

-Learn what happens during childbirth, so you can be fully prepared for the event.
+Learn what happens during childbirth so that you can prepare for the event.

 Local Groups – Join Them